ConsensusResearch/articles-papers/articles/article2.md

     calculateHit prevBlock account =  fromIntegral $ runGet getWord64le first8
         where first8 = take 8 (calcGenerationSignature prevBlock account)

-For genesis block generationSignature is set to some predefined value e.g. filled with zeros.
+For the genesis block generationSignature is set to some predefined value e.g. filled with zeros.

 Target & Hit Verifying